 This end-to-end plan is designed to prepare newly accessed Acquisition officers—captains and majors—for assignment to any acquisition organization, and to develop them for positions of higher responsibility.
-The plan includes several components: the FA51 Basic Qualification Course, the Army’s core Intermediate Level Education, the FA 51 Intermediate Qualification Course on Acquisition Leadership, and regionalized rotational assignments in multiple acquisition career fields.
+The plan includes several components: the FA51 Professional Course, the Army’s core Intermediate Level Education and the FA 51 Intermediate Qualification Course on Acquisition Leadership.

 - AAC Training with Industry (TWI)

 TWI is a 10- to 12-month rotational opportunity for officers in grades O4 and O5 to work full time in a corporate setting, with the objective of bringing back the latest in commercial business practices, organizational structures, technology development and corporate management techniques to improve acquisition outcomes in future assignments.
 Participants in this highly selective program are placed in validated utilization assignments following their corporate assignment.